Western Australia Cruises

 Arrival & Departure

-The northbound Abrolhos Islands & The Coral Coast cruise begins in Fremantle, South Australia, Australia (accessible via nearby Perth Airport, PER) and ends in Broome, Western Australia, Australia (BME).
+The northbound Abrolhos Islands & The Coral Coast cruise begins in Fremantle, Western Australia, Australia (accessible via nearby Perth Airport, PER) and ends in Broome, Western Australia, Australia (BME).
 The cruise operator recommends arriving before embarkation day and planning flights to depart a day or more after disembarkation, in case of unplanned schedule changes.
 In general, plan flights to arrive to Fremantle in time for a 7:30am check in, 8:00am boarding and 9:00am departure on Day 1 of the itinerary.
 Plan flights to depart Broome following the 8:00am disembarkation on the final day of the itinerary.
 We highly recommend arriving one day prior to your trip start date in case of any flight delay, cancellation or lost luggage issues.
 If you would like assistance with international flights, please visit our Booking Flights resource page.

 Activities

 Whether you are looking for light activity options or more challenging outdoor pursuits, the ship’s crew can tailor most excursions to suit your skill level.
 Adventure activities may include land treks, swimming, snorkeling, kayaking, historic site visits, wildlife observation and Xplorer tender vessel tours.
 Scuba diving is offered at an additional cost (see Exclusions).
+Please remember, if you are a certified diver, to bring your certification card and logbook.
+Additional pre-cruise dive requirements include completing a questionnaire, a medical assessment and resulting doctor’s statement (your Adventure Specialist can provide full details).

 Room Configuration